 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Cardiff air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Cardiff is currently 2.4 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Thursday, Aug 11|

 Moderate 54 US AQI